cwperry/mighty90-v2/content/history/chapter-15-mog-mog.md

 >}}

 {{< figure src="/images/1945_02_04_hernia_surgery.jpg"
            caption="An operation of a different kind is attended to while at anchorage in Ulithi.
-An ASTORIA sailor has a double hernia removed aboard ship on 4 February 1945." attr="photo taken by and courtesy of Herman Schnipper"
+An *Astoria* sailor has a double hernia removed aboard ship on 4 February 1945." attr="photo taken by and courtesy of Herman Schnipper"
 >}}